trentm/jirash/README.md

 # Development

+There is automated code formatting (using `eslint --fix` and `prettier`):

+    make fmt

 There is lint/style checking (using `eslint` and `prettier --list-different`):

     make check

-There is automated code formatting (using `eslint --fix` and `prettier`):

-    make fmt

 Please be sure to run all of the above prior to submitting changes.
+One easy way to remember that is to run the following once for a clone to run them automatically prior to `git commit`:

+    make git-hooks

 Sadly, there is not yet a test suite (no `make test`).